eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 I know someone who tried to explain Schulze to the board members of Mensa, and they rejected it for being too complex.
 If Mensa *leaders*, certified *geniuses*, find it too complex for practical use, how can we expect the average voter to trust it in a high stakes political election? **Simplicity is a prerequisite for trust.** We cannot rely on a blackbox, theoretically perfect but opaque method, to run our elections.
 Not in the era of "stop the steal" and rampant election conspiracy theories.

 If you cannot explain how the winner was chosen to your grandmother, who sends you articles about how the election was stolen, then that method is not practical for real-world use in the United States.
-"Yes, they had the most first choice votes, but when we shipped all the ballots to the central warehouse to count, and fed them into a computer to run an algorithm, the other candidate was ranked higher on more ballots, so your candidate lost" is not going to cut it.
+What happens when the candidate with the most first choice votes on election night loses after the ballots were all counted by a blackbox algorithm?
+"The other candidate was ranked higher on more ballots, actually" is not going to cut it.
+We already have doubts about election integrity.
+We cannot afford to make it worse.

 So while Condorcet methods are more internally consistent than IRV, they still have significant practical drawbacks.
 They still face the complexity issues of ranked ballots, which would be particularly problematic in smaller local elections with low visibility.
 In our current system, it is often hard enough to pick a single comptroller or school board member, if you don't know any of the candidates.
 Asking voters to rank all of them is a big ask, and asking them to understand a complex counting method is even more so.

-A [report by Mathematica shows just how much better a Condorcet method is than IRV and plurality](https://www.mathematica.org/api/sitecore/MediaLibrary/ActualDownload?fileId=%7BE313E9D5-F43B-4B45-B774-790034A48935%7D&fileName=Mathematica_VotingSim_FINAL_Sep2025.pdf&fileData=Mathematica_VotingSim_FINAL_Sep2025.pdf%20-%20%7BE313E9D5-F43B-4B45-B774-790034A48935%7D&fileMime=application%2Fpdf){:target="_blank"}.
-It also indicates that Copeland may be the most robust Condorcet method, one must also specify with it a tie-breaking procedure to put it into law.
-But we cannot forget the practical drawbacks of Condorcet methods as a whole.
+Condorcet methods like Copeland or Minimax are probably the least difficult to legislate and explain.
+A [report by Mathematica indicates that one of the simplest methods, Copeland may be the most robust Condorcet method](https://www.mathematica.org/api/sitecore/MediaLibrary/ActualDownload?fileId=%7BE313E9D5-F43B-4B45-B774-790034A48935%7D&fileName=Mathematica_VotingSim_FINAL_Sep2025.pdf&fileData=Mathematica_VotingSim_FINAL_Sep2025.pdf%20-%20%7BE313E9D5-F43B-4B45-B774-790034A48935%7D&fileMime=application%2Fpdf){:target="_blank"}, but one must also specify with it a tie-breaking procedure to put it into law.

-Approval voting, on the other hand, is both ultimately simple, ultimately logically practical, and ultimately internally consistent.
+The primary benefit of a ranked method is that greater expressiveness.
+But does that greater expressiveness actually translate into better outcomes, in a practical sense?
+Or is it just theoretical?

 ## The Information Problem